Eterea/blender/docs/tips.md

 Then load them into Blender so they become embedded in the project file.

-## CONTINUE HERE WITH CLEANUP---

 ## PHYSICS

 [Particle System Panel - Blender Manual](https://docs.blender.org/manual/en/latest/physics/particles/particle_system_panel.html)

 [Change Particles Size Over Lifetime](https://www.youtube.com/watch?v=DhTd5Hhaahk)

----

 ### Use a collision object to kill particles outside a mesh

-Goal: Only keep particles inside a given mesh (e.g. a cube or sphere… or a bottle of wine), and remove any that go outside.
+**Goal:** Only keep particles inside a given mesh (e.g. a cube or sphere… or a bottle of wine), and remove any that go outside.

 1. Create your emitter
 	- Add a Plane or any mesh to emit particles.
 	- Set up your Particle System (emit from Face, Render as Object, etc).

 2. Create the containment mesh
 	- Add a Sphere or Cube (let’s say it’s a Cube) that defines the allowed volume.
 	- Scale and position it as needed so particles should stay inside this mesh.

 3. Enable Collision on the Cube
 	- Select the Cube.
 	- Go to the Physics tab > Collision.
 	- Check "Kill Particles".
 	- Important: This will kill particles that collide with the mesh.
 	- But in our case, we want to reverse that logic.

-Workaround Trick to Invert Behavior:
+#### Workaround Trick to Invert Behavior:

 To kill particles that go outside the cube instead of those that hit it from the outside:

 Invert Normals (for closed meshes)
 	- Enter Edit Mode on the Cube.
 	- Select all (A), then press Alt+N → Flip normals.

 Now particles inside the mesh won’t be killed, but particles that exit (collide with the inverted surface) will be killed.

 Blender’s particle collision treats the outside of a mesh as the "colliding" surface.
 Flipping normals makes the "inside" act as the "outer" side.

-Notes & Caveats:
+#### Notes & Caveats:

 - The collision detection isn’t mathematically perfect for very fast particles, so you may need to adjust substeps (under Physics > Particle settings > Integration).